tzuchihuang-web/us-visa-nav/PLAN.md

 ## Success Criteria

-After 2 days, you can answer "YES" to:
+After completing the sprint, you can answer "YES" to:

 - [ ] App runs locally without errors (`npm run dev` works)
 - [ ] App is deployed to a public URL